Overview

 management services.

-addition to Seaside’s advisory fees.
-Seaside typically continues to charge its standard advisory fee on assets managed
+to Seaside’s advisory fees.
+Seaside typically continues to charge its standard advisory fee on assets managed through

-additional fees.
-Clients are not obligated to engage any recommended third-party adviser and may select other
+fees.
+Clients are not obligated to engage any recommended third-party adviser and may select other advisers or

 The specific fee arrangements, billing practices, and termination provisions applicable to third-party advisers will be